neilmix/simple-html-macro/README.md

 - **Macros are replaced in-line, with no obtrusive parent container tags.**

-  For example, supposed you have this template:
+  For example, suppose you have this template:
   `<template type="macro" tag-name="my-tag"><span>one</span> <span>two</span></template>`

   And this HTML: